- Download our Moving to Calgary Guide (PDF)

 Calgary’s extensive bus network covers more than 100 routes.
 Buses in Calgary also service those areas not covered by the CTrain network.
 All the bus routes are numbered and designed to connect Calgary’s various suburbs to the city centre or CTrain stations.

-Buses aren’t as frequent as trains in Calgary; passengers can expect an average 30-minute wait time, but this varies between routes.
+Buses aren’t as frequent as trains in Calgary; you can expect an average 30-minute wait time, but this varies between routes.
+The expansion of the On Demand transit service has also helped bridge gaps where regular routes are less frequent.

 Taxis in Calgary